gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 ##   race        0  852
 ```

 There are three combinations that have $n_{jk}=0$ observations (for example for the *commuter* helmet, clips were always worn so no observations were made with this helmet without clips).
 So we have no hope of estimating a mean for the combinations with 0 observations and these are needed to consider interactions.
 If we revisit the tableplot, we can see how some of these needed combinations do not occur together.
-So this is an unbalanced design but also lack necessary information to explore the potential research question of interest.
-In order to study these two variables and their interaction, the researchers would have had to do rides with all six combinations of these variables.
+So this is an unbalanced design but also lacks necessary information to explore the potential research question of interest.
+In order to study just these two variables and their interaction, the researchers would have had to do rides with all six combinations of these variables.
 This could be quite informative because it could help someone tailor their outfit choice for optimal safety but also would have created many more than seven different outfit combinations to wear.

 \indent Hopefully by pushing the limits there
 are three conclusions available from this section.
 First, replication is